1. IEEE Signal Processing Magazine

 8. Communities for students, young professionals, and women

 The 5-MICC contest is open for submissions from IEEE SPS members, including undergraduate and graduate students of all majors, as well as researchers from all over the world.
 Each team must be composed of: (i) One faculty member (the Supervisor); (ii) At most one graduate student (the Tutor), and; (iii) At least three but no more than five undergraduates.
 At least three undergraduate team members must be either IEEE SPS student members or SPS members by the time they submit the full 5-minute video.
 The 5-MICC is held at IEEE ICASSP.

-Nonetheless, the contest will also accept “open topic” video submissions, regarding image and video processing for medical applications, even if they are not related to the topic of pandemic.
+Nonetheless, the contest will also accept “open topic” video submissions, regarding signal processing theories and applications, even if they are not directly related to the topic of deepfakes.
 The rationale for this is to engage the broad Signal Processing community to come up with creative ideas.
-Open topic submissions will compete together with submissions of the chosen yearly topic of fighting pandemic, evaluated by a judging panel with additional members reflecting the submitted open topic areas.
+Open topic submissions will compete together with submissions of the chosen yearly topic, evaluated by a judging panel with additional members reflecting the submitted open topic areas.

 The contest is open for submissions from IEEE SPS members, including undergraduate and graduate students of all majors, as well as researchers from all over the world.
 Each team must be composed of: (i) One faculty member (the Supervisor); (ii) At most one graduate student (the Tutor), and; (iii) At least three but no more than five undergraduates.
 At least three undergraduate team members must be either IEEE SPS student members or SPS members by the time they submit the full 5-minute video (see below).

 There will be three stages for the call:

 1.)
 Submission of 30-Second Trailers: